Rickaym/TTS-papers/README.md

     - Multiple RWDs.
 Some conditional and some unconditional. (conditioned on input features)
     - Punchline: Use randomly sampled windows with different window sizes for D.
-    - Shared results sounds mechanical that shows the limits of non-neural acoustic features.
+    - Shared results sound mechanical that show the limits of non-neural acoustic features.
 - Multi-Band MelGAN: https://arxiv.org/abs/2005.05106
-    - Use PWGAN losses instead of feature-matching loss.
+    - Use PWGAN losses instead of feature-matching losses.
     - Using a larger receptive field boosts model performance significantly.
     - Generator pretraining for 200k iters.
     - Multi-Band voice signal prediction.
-The output is summation of 4 different band predictions with PQMF synthesis filters.
+The output is the summation of 4 different band predictions with PQMF synthesis filters.
-    - Multi-band model has 1.9m parameters (quite small).
+    - The multi-band model has 1.9m parameters (quite small).
     - Claimed to be 7x faster than MelGAN
     - On a Chinese dataset: MOS 4.22
  - WaveGLow: https://arxiv.org/abs/1811.00002
  	- Very large model (268M parameters)
-	- Hard to train since on 12GB GPU it can only takes batch size 1.
+	- Hard to train as it only takes a batch size 1 on the 12GB GPU
 	- Real-time inference due to the use of convolutions.
 	- Based on Invertable Normalizing Flow.
-(Great tutorial https://blog.evjang.com/2018/01/nf1.html )
+(Great tutorial https://blog.evjang.com/2018/01/nf1.html)
-	- Model learns and invetible mapping of audio samples to mel-spectrograms with Max Likelihood loss.
+	- Model learns and invertible mapping of audio samples to mel-spectrograms with Max Likelihood loss.
-	- In inference network runs in reverse direction and give mel-specs are converted to audio samples.
+	- An inference network runs in reverse direction and give mel-specs that are converted to audio samples.
-	- Training has been done using 8 Nvidia V100 with 32GB ram, batch size 24.
+	- Training has been done using 8 Nvidia V100 with 32GB RAM, batch size 24.
 (Expensive)

  - SqueezeWave: https://arxiv.org/pdf/2001.05685.pdf , code: https://github.com/tianrengao/SqueezeWave
  	- ~5-13x faster than real-time
-	- WaveGlow redanduncies: Long audio samples, upsamples mel-specs, large channel dimensions in WN function.
+	- WaveGlow redundancies: Long audio samples, upsamples mel-specs, large channel dimensions in WN function.
 	- Fixes: More but shorter audio samples as input,  (L=2000, C=8 vs L=64, C=256)
-	- L=64 matchs the mel-spec resolution so no upsampling necessary.
+	- L=64 matches the mel-spec resolution so no upsampling is necessary.
 	- Use depth-wise separable convolutions in WN modules.
 	- Use regular convolution instead of dilated since audio samples are shorter.
-	- Do not split module outputs to residual and network output, assuming these vectors are almost identical.
+	- Do not split module outputs into residual and network outputs, assuming these vectors are almost identical.
 	- Training has been done using Titan RTX 24GB batch size 96 for 600k iterations.
 	- MOS on LJSpeech: WaveGLow - 4.57, SqueezeWave (L=128 C=256) - 4.07 and SqueezeWave (L=64 C=256) - 3.77
-	- Smallest model has 21K samples per second on Raspi3.
+	- The smallest model has 21K samples per second on Raspi3.

 <details>
 <summary>WaveGrad: https://arxiv.org/pdf/2009.00713.pdf </summary>